pvanlaake/CFtime/README.md

 Conventions.
 This includes subsetting in the [Climate Data Store](https://cds.climate.copernicus.eu/#!/home).
-Subsetted data from [Climate4Impact](https://climate4impact.eu/impactportal/general/index.jsp) is not automatically supported because the dimension names are changed.
+Subsetted data from [Climate4Impact](https://climate4impact.eu/impactportal/general/index.jsp) is not automatically supported because the dimension names are not compliant with the CF Metadata Conventions, use the corresponding dimension names instead.